seanpatton1/rock-paper-scissors/README.md

-# Rcok, Paper & Scissors
+# Rock, Paper & Scissors

 ![Rock, Paper & Scissors responsive image](assets/readme-files/am-I-responsive.png)

 I've developed a rock-paper-scissors game where users compete against the computer to be the first to reach 10 points.
 The game features a simple layout and vibrant color scheme to enhance the user experience.